Deschutes Bound - US

 As students immerse themselves on a mult-day rafting trip on the Deschutes river, they will not only learn what it takes to be a part of a small river community, but also what it means to be a part of the larger ecological community on the river.
 Through hands-on activities, students will gain insight into the components of a healthy watershed.

-Overlake requires all participants of this travel project to be fully vaccinated prior to departure.
-Additionally, on the Thursday before departure, Overlake will administer a PCR test to all participants. and leaders.
-To participate, the test must be negative, and students must be symptom-free from any illness.
+Overlake requires that on a day to be specified before departure, Overlake will administer a COVID test to all participants and leaders.
+To participate in the Project Week, the test must be negative, and students must be symptom-free from any illness to leave on a trip.

 Participants must be willing to follow King County and destination travel COVID guidelines.
-If a participant, experiences any overlapping CDC symptoms of COVID during the project, the student will be isolated, and the student’s family will be required to pick up the student within 36 hours at their current location.
+If a participant should become COVID positive during the trip, the student will be isolated, and the student’s family will be required to pick up the student within 36 hours at their current location.
 The family will bear all the costs associated with any travel to pick up their student and any costs for isolation or return travel.
-CDC possible symptoms of COVID can be found here.

 Project Week (2022-23)